Best holidays for teenagers

 UK holidays for teenagers

 Mile upon mile of beaches with watersports and cycle paths make any holiday on the Isle of Wight perfect for teenagers of all ages.
-Stay in a hotels, B&Bs, luxurious self-catering barn, camp site or be adventurous and hire a Mongolian-style yurt.
+Pick from a great selection of self-catering accommodation.

 A holiday cottage can be an ideal solution for families with teenagers, giving your kids just the right amount of freedom and independence without breaking the bank.
 Try these cottages in Devon and Cornwall.